pgl10/Opera/README.md

 <br>
 The class bigRa implements a rational number with its numerator and its denominator being integer numbers of any size, as big as needed, using the GMP library working like normal arithmetic created by Paul Herman.<br>
 <br>
 Each number of this class has a name and its value.
-These numbers are members of a set where they may be defined or red, computed and saved.<br>
+These numbers may be defined or red, computed and saved.<br>
 <br>
-The code is able to perform the five basic operations.
-The user can enter commands on the keyboard but he can also use a file of commands.
+The code is able to perform seven arithmetic operations.
+The user can enter commands on the keyboard but he can also use files of commands.
 The syntax of these commands is very simple.
 And here i = 1/0 = infinity can be used as other rational numbers.<br>
 <br>
-Opera is available on Windows and Linux.<br>
+Opera is available on Windows and Linux : source, project, executable, examples, documentation<br>
 <br>
 You may have a look at the file : Opera.pdf<br>
 <br>